haoyung/haoyung.github.io/en/index.md

 language_reference: home
 ---

-***Disclaimer: Please note that all English content on this blog has been translated using AI.
+***Disclaimer: All English content in this blog is AI-translated.
 Apologies for any quirks – blame the robots!***

 Hi, I'm Hao-Yung Weng, a passionate coffee enthusiast.
 My coffee journey began when I led the [student coffee club at National Taiwan University](https://instagram.com/ntu.coffee), where I currently serve as a mentor for new members.
 Our club has a strong focus on research.
 We delve into blog posts (favorites include [Jonathan Gagné](https://coffeeadastra.com/), [Christopher Feran](https://christopherferan.com/), among others), host cupping sessions, document our brewing, and measure extraction yields.